 This indicates the vulnerability of a stranger and suggests that a stranger needs help and guidance.
 The people of Madinah embodied the Islamic model of refugee protection contained in the Quran and the Sunnah.

 According to traditions and sources from the time Prophet Muhammad named one resident of Madinah (later known as the helpers), and one immigrant, and declared them brothers or sisters.
-It was through this declaration of brotherhood that Prophet Muhammad successfully solved two major problems that immigrants, in any era face, housing and food.
+It was through this declaration of brotherhood that Prophet Muhammad successfully solved two major problems immigrants in any era face.
+They are the problems of housing and food.
 He asked the helpers to share their houses with their brothers, and they did.
 They also shared their food and livelihood.

 This helped the vulnerable refugees to establish themselves.
-It meant that those who left everything behind did not face the future alone but faced it with an already established family.
+It meant that those who left everything behind did not face the future alone.
+They faced it with an already established family.
 By his actions Prophet Muhammad established a golden rule for the treatment of refugees.